TUM-FAF/FAF-121-Alexa-Cristina/WP/Lab#1/README.md

 #### Make elements to interact or change other elements (1 pt for 2 different interactions) **(0-2 pt)** _(ex. on button click, change text element color or position)_

-The first interaction is that the text elements were filled in with the text from the edit control, when the respective button was pressed (the left button for the left controls, and the right button, respectively.
+The first interaction is that the text elements were filled in with the text from the edit control, when the respective button was pressed (the left button for the left controls, and the right button, respectively).
 The second interaction is cleaning all the text controls when pressing the button CLEAR

 #### Change behavior of different window actions (at least 3).
 For ex.: on clicking close button, move window to a random location on display's working space **(1 pt)**